Kidney and bladder diseases in rabbits

 Urinary tract blockage & stones

-• Urinary stones (nephroliths, ureteroliths, bladder stones) are an important cause of acute or chronic problems associated with these diseases.
+• Urinary stones (nephroliths, ureteroliths, bladder stones) are a major cause of acute or chronic problems in the context of various diseases.
 PetMD+1

-• Blockages lead to backflow, pressure on the kidneys and ureters, inflammation, and loss of function.
+• Blockages lead to backflow, pressure on the kidney and ureter, inflammation, and loss of function.

 Environmental and husbandry factors

-• Dehydration due to insufficient water supply, drinking vessels that are too small or stress.
+• Dehydration can be caused by insufficient water supply, drinking vessels that are too small, or stress.

-• Lack of exercise can adversely affect urine production and urinary drainage processes.
+• Lack of exercise can negatively affect urine formation and drainage processes.
 PetMD

-• Medications or toxins—e.g., unapproved painkillers that put a strain on the kidneys.
+• Medications or toxins – e.g., unauthorized painkillers that put a strain on the kidneys.
 PetMD

-The path to diagnosing kidney and bladder disease in rabbits is often somewhat complex, as rabbits don't display typical clinical signs like other animals.
-However, modern methods do exist.
+The path to diagnosis at Kidney and bladder diseases in rabbits Diagnosis is often somewhat complex, as rabbits do not exhibit typical clinical signs like other animals.
+Nevertheless, modern methods exist.

-• Questions for the owner: Amount of drinking, amount of urine/behavior, color & consistency of urine, other abnormalities (e.g. weight loss, appetite).
+• Questions for the owner: amount of water consumed, amount of urine/behavior, color & consistency of urine, other abnormalities (e.g. weight loss, appetite).

-• Palpation of the kidney and bladder – often more difficult in rabbits because the kidneys are located deep down and rabbits often compensate. vetvisuals.com
+• Palpation of the kidney and bladder – often more difficult in rabbits, as the kidney is located deep and rabbits often compensate. vetvisuals.com

 Laboratory tests